howsoai/howso-docs/source/user_guide/capabilities.rst

 Advanced Capabilities
 =====================

-These guides introduce you to a variety of capabilities that make the Howso Engine so versatile to use.
+These guides introduce you to a variety of capabilities that make the Howso Engine versatile to use.
 This includes anomaly detection, bias mitigation, and reinforcement learning, as well as Howso's special techniques for handling json, sparse, and time series data and generative analysis.
-Although these guides are fairly generic, they should be very easily adapted to your specific dataset or application.
+Although these guides are fairly generic, they can be easily adapted to your specific dataset or application.

     - :doc:`Anomaly Detection <anomaly_detection>`